MarcusHoltz/Zammad-Knowledge-Base-Export-to-Static-Site/README.md

 Configuration is entirely in `docker-compose.yml`

 - you set your Zammad URL

 - API token

-- run docker: `docker compose run --rm kb-export`
+- run docker: `docker compose run --rm zammad-kb-export`

 - exports appears in `./output/`

 > The exporter communicates exclusively with the Zammad REST API.
 It does not require database access.